Microsoft Canada Layoffs and Severance Payachkarlaw-admin

 In Ontario, laid-off employees get their minimum ESA entitlements regardless of the terms of their employment contract.
 Depending on the facts, an employee might be entitled to common law reasonable notice in addition to the ESA pay.
 Further, the employer’s conduct might entitle employees to additional damages.

 A severance lawyer can help you determine your severance entitlements and negotiate with your employer.
 If your employer is unwilling to grant you a severance package as per your entitlements, your lawyer can sue them on your behalf.

 If you were laid off by your employer and need any help negotiating or litigating your severance pay, our severance lawyers at Achkar Law can help.
-Contact us by phone toll-free at +1 (800) 771-7882 or email us at [email protected], and we would be happy to assist.

 - Severance Packages In Ontario – How To Maximize Compensation

 - Five Key Factors For Ontario Severance Pay

 - What Makes A Good Severance Offer?